adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 # Adobe Commerce Optimizer - Sample catalog data ingestion

-Adobe Commerce Optimizer has a sample data set which emulates the catalog data for an B2B2X Automobile manufacturer.
+Adobe Commerce Optimizer (ACO) has a sample data set which emulates the catalog data for an B2B2X Automobile manufacturer.
 The fictional Automobile conglomerate is called Carvelo.
 You will need to undertake this catalog data load to execute the tutorial [here](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case).

 This repository will help you execute the catalog data ingestion into your ACO instance.
 Internally, a devSDK is used to execute these requests.
 Please reach out to your account manager to know more about getting access to these devSDKs.

-**Important:** This repository helps you with the catalog data ingestion, this does not create the Channel and Policies called out in the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case).
-In your early access on-boarding process you would have received steps on creating these Channels and Policies.
-Please create them using the ACO UI.
+**Important:** Once you have executed the data load, please create the Channels and Policies as mentioned [here](#create-channels-and-policies-in-aco-ui).
+Both the catalog data load and creation of Channels/Policies are mandatory to successfully execute the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case)

 ## What Will We Do?